Pussla/simple-crud-Laravel/readme.md

-This is a simply laravel crud
+This is a simple laravel crud